12000 Legal Actions, Legal Documents, and Other Non-Legal Remedies

 12100 Initiating Legal Actions

 The APS specialist must ensure that all legal actions are the least restrictive alternative.
-The APS specialist initiates legal actions only after consulting with the supervisor and, as appropriate, the regional attorney.
+The APS specialist initiates legal actions only after consulting with the supervisor, program administrator, and regional attorney.
+Upon approval from the regional attorney to proceed with legal action, the program administrator notifies the district director.

 After obtaining necessary approval, the APS specialist may initiate the following legal actions using forms located on APS Legal Forms: